Chapter 0:

 I scratched the back of my head.
 “Well, it gets kind of lonely editing all by yourself.
 It's nice to have company.”

-The sudden clamoring of a chair drew our attention towards the last person left at the table.
+The sudden clamoring of a chair drew our attention towards the person who had stayed by the table.

 Luke had scooted away from his seat, bringing the cup of juice he had been posing with to his lips and gulping it all down in seconds.
-Sighing happily, he wiped his mouth with the back of his hand.
-He crushed the small plastic cup and stuffed it into his pocket.
-He went about turning the foldable table I had borrowed from my family on its side, inserting the legs inwards and closing it like a bookcase.
+Sighing happily, he wiped his mouth with the back of his hand, crushing the small plastic cup and stuffing it into his pocket.
+Luke proceeded to turn the foldable table on its side, inserted the legs inwards before closing it like a bookcase.

-“If you ladies are done venting your gripes, we should get going.”
+“If you ladies are done venting your gripes, we should get going," said Luke.

 Chris laughed, opening up his arms.
 “Why, what's the hurry?
 You nervous about tomorrow?”
-Chris wiggled his eyebrows at him.
+Chris wiggled his eyebrows as he teased.

-Luke’s cheeks turned pink from blush.
+Luke’s cheeks turned pink.
 “No, it's because they’ll be locking up the school soon, everyone else has basically left already.
 It's the start of summer break after all.”
-He quickly headed toward the classroom’s exit as he carried with him the folded table in one hand and the chair in the other.
+He quickly headed towards the classroom’s exit as he leaned the folded table against the wall and stacked his chair with the others.

 “What’s happening tomorrow?,” I asked.

 “Oh, nothing.”
 Chris smiled brightly, going after Luke after patting me on the back.
-It was likely meant to be a light pat in his mind, but, because of his monstrous strength, it almost managed to knock the wind out of me.
+It was likely meant to be a light pat from Chris but, because of his monstrous strength, it had almost managed to knock the wind out of me.

-As I was turning to leave, I bumped into her.
+As I was turning to leave the office, after returning the classroom key to my homeroom teacher, I bumped into her.

 Her name was Luna, and she had been the girl most of the guys in our year had a crush on.
-Sad to say, I counted myself among their numbers, and like the rest, I was just as awkward.
+Sad to say, I counted myself among their numbers, and like the rest, I was just as awkward, when it came to interacting with her.

 “Afternoon Noel.”